-Barry has contributed written pieces to outlets like Truthout, The Activist History Review, Black Perspectives, The Gainesville Sun, The Blackprint, and The Worcester Telegram & Gazette.
-He has also contributed photos and commentary to USA Today, The New York Times, The Washington Post, Vice, and Reuters.
+Barry has contributed written pieces to outlets like Truthout, The Activist History Review, Black Perspectives, The Gainesville Sun, Sport in American History, The Enquirer Gazette, The Blackprint, and The Worcester Telegram & Gazette.
+He has also contributed photos and commentary to USA Today, The New York Times, The Washington Post, History Channel, Vice, and Reuters.

 Best Feature Film, The Universal Soldier: Vietnam, Nyack Film Festival, 2016

-Carter G. Woodson Award in Africana Studies Art and Scholarship, Sincerity: From X to El-Shabazz, 2014
+Carter G. Woodson Award in Africana Studies Art and Scholarship, 2014

 History of the United States: Colonial Times to 1865